 There are a lot of moving pieces associated with postnuptial agreements.
 By negotiating with your spouse when you are on good terms with one another, you bypass more painful negotiations while in the midst of a divorce.
 You want to have an attorney by your side not only to help you plan for the negotiations but to help you execute on that plan during your negotiation day.

-Finally, you want that agreement to be drafted well and reflect your and your spouse’s intent.
-The agreement must be enforceable in court or else it is not worth the paper that it was printed on.
+Finally, you want the agreement to be well-drafted and to accurately reflect your and your spouse’s intentions.
+The agreement must be enforceable in court; otherwise, it is not worth the paper it was printed on.
 Hiring an experienced family law attorney to represent you is a smart play.
 With as much as is at stake in the process of drafting a postnuptial agreement you want to be able to walk away from it feeling like you did something positive for yourself and your family.
 Avoiding mistakes is the best way to do this and having an experienced family law attorney by your side is a great advantage to have.

-Regarding postnuptial agreements in the Lone Star State, certain legal formalities and requirements must be met for the agreement to hold up in court.
-A postnuptial agreement is essentially a contract, which means it must be treated as such under the law.
+Concerning postnuptial agreements in the Lone Star State, they must meet specific legal formalities and requirements for the agreement to be upheld in court.
+A postnuptial agreement is essentially a contract, and the law treats it as such.
 This entails putting the agreement in writing and having both you and your spouse sign it.
 No matter how well thought out, an oral agreement won’t cut it in the eyes of a judge.

 However, it’s crucial to understand that merely putting pen to paper and signing the agreement doesn’t automatically make it valid.
 Both parties must fully understand the document’s contents and implications for their future.
 It’s worth noting that once you sign a document as an adult, the general assumption is that you have read and comprehended its entirety.
 If you later try to argue that you didn’t understand a specific portion of the agreement, the burden of proof falls squarely on your shoulders.